To my dear brother and namesake,

 Reverend John Wesley

 I am assailed from every side.
-I both share the righteous scorn you heap upon "professional scholars," yet at the same time imagine perhaps I could contribute to to their profession.
-I am shamed by the quantities of sociological, political, and economic, even psychological and psychiatric Jesus studies, all based on sources far removed from the man (we can leave the dear Lord out of it).
-All this extraneous conjecture, however promotional to academic careers, distracts from the central issue: Torture and death.
+I share the righteous scorn you heap upon "professional scholars," yet I confess to have imagined I could contribute to to that very profession.
+I am shamed above all by "Jesus studies."
+I do not mean source studies as initiated by David Friedrich Strauss and carried forward by Albert Schweitzer, but the more recent quantities of sociological, political, and economic, even psychological and psychiatric outpourings, all deriving from interests so far removed from the man as to be, in Paul Dirac's famous phrase, "not even wrong."
+All their extraneous conjecture, however promotional to academic careers, distracts from the central issue: Torture and death.

 Ever'body might be just one big soul,